Flamingo-tech/Open-AIR/Open Air Mini/Installation Manual_Orcon_MVS-15xx.md

 # 2 Remove Power

-It is critical to disconnect your Ducobox Silent before proceeding.
+It is critical to disconnect your Orcon ventilation before proceeding.
 This step is extremely important. **Neglecting to do so could result in severe injury or even death.
 Make sure to cut off all power supply.**

 Ensure, then doubly ensure, that you've disconnected the correct plug.
 It's better to check multiple times than risk an accident.